 How to stop a tax levy

-If a revenue officer is assigned to your case, you need to reach out to the revenue officer and you may need to submit a financial disclosure to the revenue officer.
-That’s usually for larger tax sets or tax debts where the person has been non compliant or unresponsive for a longer time.
+If a revenue officer is assigned to your case, you need to reach out to the officer, and you may need to submit a financial disclosure to the officer.
+That’s usually for larger tax sets or tax debts where the person has been non-compliant or unresponsive for a longer time.

 Taxes must be paid in full and on time if you want to avoid a tax levy.
 In the event that this is not feasible, a taxpayer may work out an installment agreement with the IRS or attempt to reach a settlement.